AtlasNX/Kosmos/HowToCompile.md

 ![The Icon](/Resources/Icons/GagOrder.png)

 4. Save you changes
-5. Replace the old one in the compiled folder
+5. Replace the old one in the Hekate folder

 # Hekate Bootlogo